JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 ___

-## Table of data for all school districts
+## Interactive table of data for all school districts

 {% include election_month_report/ElectionMonthFreq.html %}